-- Click Start, All Programs, and VAIO Control Center.
-The VAIO Control Center window appears. - 2 Double-click Display and Logo Lamp Control. - 3 Follow the on-screen instructions.
+- 1 Click Start, All Programs, and VAIO Control Center. - 2 Double-click Display and Logo Lamp Control. - 3 Follow the on-screen instructions.

 Using the Power Saving Mode

 In addition to the normal operating mode, which allows you to turn off specific devices, your computer has a distinct power saving mode called Sleep mode.